Pilot's Lounge

 Action

 I drafted an OLA based on existing documents, then merged multiple departments into one agreement.
 Although the document was important, the language used to ensure all areas of the unit adhered to general service delivery was important to the buy-in by those organizations.
 I also created customized sections for each organization in the unit to accommodate that organization's unique situation.
-For example, my organization provides tooling support.
-Another are may only provide resource support - both adhere to general agreements, but my organization also requires users follow stated tooling standards.
+For example, my organization provides tooling support, so a custom section was provided to define OLAs for tooling.
+Another organization may only provide resource support - both adhere to general agreements, but my organization also requires users follow stated tooling standards.
 I then presented the OLA to my peer management, my director, and my vice president for review, critique, and challenge.
 During the challenge, I received questions on specific agreement language, document setup and the organization's ability to meet provisions.
-I answered questions and challenges based on my experience with OLAs, my education and practice in ITIL, and my experience in supporting enterprise-wide tools support. on publishing the document, the management team discussed the merits of enterprise-wide communications vs. grass-roots.
+I answered questions and challenges based on my experience with OLAs, my education and practice in ITIL, and my experience in supporting enterprise-wide tools support.
+On publishing the document, the management team discussed the merits of enterprise-wide communications vs. grass-roots.
 I proposed an enterprise-wide communications to bolster confidence in the unit and build on integrity to the customer service.
-After some discussion, the management agreed and the vice president communicated the availability of the document in the ISG staff meeting.
+After some discussion, the management agreed and the vice president communicated the availability of the document in the IT staff meeting.

 Results